 - Providing an administrative home for faculty and graduate students’ existing funded projects as well as those under development for submission to SSHRC, CIHR, CFI, MRI, and relevant foundation granting competitions.

 - Hosting visiting scholars (national and international), connecting them to scholars and research networks at York and across the GTA.

-The GLRC focuses its research agenda around four major themes:
+The GLRC focuses its research agenda around five major themes: